aaronparker/aaronparker.github.io/_posts/2009-02-08-user-based-and-machine-based-app-v-deployment-in-sccm-2007-r2.md

 >
 > Since I often receive questions about user based and machine based deployment with App-V 4.5, I thought I would be nice to explain the two scenarios using Configuration Manager 2007 R2.
 >
-> First let&#8217;s get the terms straight: User Based deployment means that you target a user (usually via a group) to deliver a piece a software.
+> First let's get the terms straight: User Based deployment means that you target a user (usually via a group) to deliver a piece a software.
 Machine Based deployment is when you target a specific machine to deliver a piece of software to.
 >
 > The difference in Configuration Manager lies in the creation of the collections